By Isis Darios

 Another way to decrease labor expenses is to train staff in multiple roles, especially roles that relate to each other.
 Cross-trained employees can do different jobs, switching as needed throughout a shift.
 For example, a housekeeper can help work on laundry and a bellman can deliver room service.
 Cross-training works extremely well in smaller properties where the staff tends to function as one big team.

 Cross-training can decrease turnover since employees use more skills, stay engaged, and can work more shifts.
-It also strengthens bonds and deepens understanding between employees across roles, says consultant Mark Heymann: “Cross-utilized employees better understand the impact their jobs have on other aspects of the operations.
-Employees gain a better understanding of how the operation works through cross-training, and the impact they have on one another.”
+It also strengthens bonds and deepens understanding between different departments, says consultant Mark Heymann: “Cross-utilized employees better understand the impact their jobs have on other aspects of the operations.
+Employees gain a better understanding of how the business works through cross-training, and the impact they have on one another.”

 Cross-training optimizes your staffing resources so you can both manage labor costs in busy times and stay lean during downturns, such as low season or an economic recession or health crisis.
-It also benefits employees because it can help them develop new skills and open the opportunity to grow into new roles.
+It also benefits employees because it can help them develop new skills and open the opportunity to further their careers.

 Reducing energy usage has a direct impact on your bottom line.
 Hotels spend about 6% of operating expenses on utilities, of which 35% goes to lighting.
 Start with more affordable sustainability initiatives, such as switching to energy-efficient light bulbs and training staff around smart energy usage.
 Even a “reuse your towels” campaign can have a dramatic impact on your electricity or water usage and significantly lower your expense ratio.

 Then look into upgrades that may reduce your overall energy usage, such as: